 Discussion

 Some factors limited a desired higher participation rate.
-These included that the survey opened for a short time, the limited publicity provided by relevant boroughs, the survey run during summer holiday session and the virtual absence of K&C respondents.Despite these factors, the participation rate, 0.25% of the local residents, was a valid statistically representative response.The demographic data of the sample provided evidence of the required diversity, relevance and validity of respondents.The proportion of adversely affected residents by noise emission from the heliport operation in those two boroughs was very high.The large majority of responses reporting extreme annoyance came from distances within the helicopter´s Air Traffic Zone (ATZ).
+These included that the survey being opened for a short time, limited publicity provided by relevant boroughs, and the survey running during summer holiday session.
+This resulted in the virtual absence of K&C respondents..The demographic data of the sample provided evidence of the required diversity, relevance and validity of respondents.The proportion of adversely affected residents by noise emission from the heliport operation in those two boroughs was very high.The large majority of responses reporting extreme annoyance came from distances within the helicopter´s Air Traffic Zone (ATZ).
 This is the area covered by a circle centred on the Heliport with a radius of 1800m, one nautical mile.
 The majority of respondents (52.6%) who stated that live within 1600m of the heliport helicopters approaching or leaving routes felt highly annoyed by helicopter noise with windows open, while 4.4% of respondents expressed “not annoyed at all” or “very little annoyed”.

 The reported level of annoyance caused by helicopter noise appeared higher than the level of annoyance attributed to noise measurements see section 4.
 However, it is important to note that many non-acoustical factors (such as location time of the day, socio economic factors) may influence when expressing attitudes and perception (annoyance/disturbance).
 To illustrate the issue it can be seen from Figure 2 how close the helicopters can fly to the residential dwellings.